 For most students, chemistry is a nightmare.
-It has formulas, rules, complex graphics, mathematics, experiments… all the things that can make you a chemistry hater.
+It has formulas, rules, complex graphics, mathematics, and experiments… all the things that can make you a chemistry hater.
 But with the right approach, and some useful tips you can make your life easier, not just with chemistry, but with your study in general.
-A lot of this advice can be used in many other fields and improve your abilities and comprehensions of the subjects.
+A lot of this advice can be used in many other fields and improve your abilities and comprehension of the subjects.

 Here are 7 ways chemistry tuition can improve your grades: